Author: Thomas Metcalf

 Most philosophers today reject this argument.
 They think that God could have some sufficient reason to permit some evil: e.g., personal growth requires confronting challenges that inherently involve some evil or bad things.
 These defenses seem to show that it is not contradictory to believe in God and the existence of evil.

 2. The Evidential Problem of Evil

-Part of the project of downplaying the evidence from evil is trying to find a plausible theodicy or other defense: an explanation of why God would permit that evil or why that evil is not as evidentially weighty as it initially seems.
-Here’s a summary of the two best defenses.
+Theists have reason to find an explanation or set of explanations that could plausibly justify all evils.
+This involves trying to find plausible theodicies or explanations of why God would permit that evil or why that evil is not as evidentially weighty as it might seem.
+Here’s a summary of two of the best theodicies.

 2.1.
 Free Will